ayako0/docs/docs/income-statement.md

 _Reduction of book value in the degradation of assets_

-Find stocks with lowest depreciation and amortization..
+Find stocks with the lowest depreciation and amortization..

 [depreciation_and_amortization_income_statement](https://www.quantopian.com/docs/data-reference/morningstar_fundamentals#depreciation-and-amortization-income-statement)